schellingerhout/scropalisp/README.md

 Each player will submit a hand to the game.
 We allow users to submit multiple hands to the same game if desired.

-Joe is playing 5 scissors, 2 rocks and 3 lizard (hedging his bet).
+Joe is playing 5 scissors, 2 rocks and 3 lizards (hedging his bet).

 You can use the `PlayHand` transaction to submit the hands and then view the hands as they are added to the `Game` asset